This page contains information on tools that can be used to help with citing sources and creating reference lists in assignments and articles.

 For EndNote training and support, please email Richard Fallis.

-EndNote video guides are also viewable by clicking the EndNote videos tab on this website.
+EndNote training videos are also viewable on the EndNote page of this guide.